 I am spring cleaning my Pinterest account today and this is how I am going about it.

 Are there any boards that have become obsolete?
 Sometimes it can be a good idea to create a board and then you might find you have only pinned a few pins to it.

-You can delete it by clicking ‘edit board’, then ‘delete board’ in the pop up box and confirm the confirmation link.
+You can delete it by clicking on the title of the board, then ‘edit board’ on the top right, then ‘delete board’ in the pop up box and confirm the confirmation link.
 And it is gone.
 I’ve deleted about ten boards.
 If you own a shared board that isn’t working out as you had intended, you can delete it in the same way.